Greece delays sending reforms to euro zone till Tuesday

 "Renaming the troika as 'institutions', the bailout as an 'agreement' and creditors as 'partners' ... does not change the previous situation," Glezos wrote in a weekend blog.

-"I apologise to the Greek people because I took part in this illusion," he said.
+"I apologize to the Greek people because I took part in this illusion," he said.
 "Let's react before it is too late."

 A PAUSE FOR BREATH